yatingw24/food_recall/README.md

 1. Used `geom_tile()` to  represent the total number of recalls by product types.
 Here, I combined product types except Food/Cosmetics together to highlight the overwhelming number of food recall cases.
 ![Chart](docs/tile.png)
 2. Exported it as a `.tile.svg' file to be ready for customization in Illustrator.
-3. Cleaned labels and made Annotation manually in Illustrator to ensure the readibility.
+3. Cleaned labels and made annotation manually in Illustrator to ensure the readibility.

 #### 2nd - A Horizontal Bar Chart Comparing the Frequency of Reasons for Food Recalls
-1. Loaded the data, `debt.csv` and went straight to making ggplot using `geom_bar`.
+1. In Datawrapper, I chose the bar chart to reveal that almost half of food recalls are due to mislabels or undeclared labels.

 ### Skills Newly Acquired
-1. ai2html
-2. Illustrator:
+1. ai2html: I learnt how to resize and use the ai2html script to make sure my graphics/vizs have a mobile-friendly and a laptop versions.
+2. Illustrator: I practiced using the toolbar to make adjustments, add shapes and text, and refine the readibility of my data vizs.
 3. Practiced advanced data analysis in R such as convertion of characters to numerics, changing fonts, effective annotations, etc.

 ## Limitations & Things I'd Like to Improve
 1. An analysis of food recalls by region/state or whether there is a correlation between the number of food films and food recalls in a certain area could add an extra layer to my story.
 2. More examples of the seriousness of food recall by type could be further provided to give a detailed look into how that affect people's health.
 3. At this point, the project provides a thumbnail of food recalls in 2024.
 It could go back to previous years and make comparisons, or dive into other products types as well.
+4. If I have more time, instead of just one week to conduct research and make data analysis, I would try to find out